The Replacement Killers: Crew's response

 In retrospect, Antoine Fuqua said: "The Replacement Killers was a good and bad experience.
 It was great because Chow Yun-Fat is the coolest guy in the world.
 He was just beautiful.
 Mira Sorvino was cool.
 It was fun working with Mira.
 But the difficult thing was learning the studio system, learning all the things that go along with that system.
 There are a lot of people that have a lot of say, especially when you're that young in the studio world.
 You learn that it is a business.
 I think for me, what I learned was I still love making movies, and I know what I don't want to do.
 The thing that I learned the most out of that movie was what I don't want to do."
+Later he said: "People liked the movie, they had fun with it.
+It was tough because I didn't think everything all the way through.
+I didn't realize Chow Yun-fat didn't speak English.
+So, he was thinking more about how to say the words while trying to get a performance.
+Then you have so many bullets flying around.
+In retrospect, it's OK."

 Ken Sanzel, who wrote the movie, said: "The script bears very little resemblance to anything I would have written; only the bare bones of the plot really survived.
 I think that Chow Yun-Fat was incredible, but for me the movie was a series of otherwise bad decisions.
 I'm glad that people enjoy it, but it was really Antoine Fuqua's sensibility top to bottom, which is not at all mine (aside from the fact that we both love the work of Michael Mann, though apparently for very different reasons)."

 Mira Sorvino said: "I loved working with Antoine, and it was fun to do an action movie.
 It was kind of like being a kid and playing cowboys and Indians, or cops and robbers.
 And I enjoyed the role of Meg.
 I thought she was fun to do."